kwladyka/form-validator-cljs/README.md

 - `:names->value` - Form inputs with values to initialize.
 Use cases: Empty values for new data form / filled values with already existed data (update form) / if input is not required by spec `:opt-un` it can be ommited.
 - `:names->validators` - Vector of spec keywords and fn.
 Order matter.
-Use cases: When don't have `spec` for form / `fn` to compare password-repeat if you can't have it in `spec` / check if user already exist by API during registration.
+Use cases: When don't have `spec` for form / if checkbox "accept terms" is checked / `fn` to compare password-repeat / check if user already exist by API during registration.
 - `:form-spec` - Spec to validate whole form.
 *Should use always, unless you don't have specs.
 - `:show-all?` - If show messages immediately after init form.